10.2 Corrective Action Explained [ISO 9001 Procedure]

 Isolate and verify the root-cause by testing each possible cause against the problem description and test data.
 Also isolate and verify the place in the process where the effect of the root-cause should have been detected and contained (escape point).

-Once you have reviewed the problem description, you can begin a comparative analysis.
+Once you have reviewed the problem description, begin a comparative risk analysis first.
 A comparative analysis will help you identify relevant changes in a change-induced situation.
 Then you can reduce the number of possibilities that you must consider to determine root-cause.

 To complete a comparative analysis: